The three types of workplace absences and how to manage them

 2. Unplanned absence

 Life doesn’t always go to plan and sometimes people need to take time off for one (or more) of a variety of different reasons, the most common of which is sickness.
-Recent sickness absence figures have been high - the CIPD found that nearly one in ten organisations lost more than 25% of working time due to Covid-related absences during 2021.
+Recent sickness absence figures have been high - the CIPD found that 67% of organisations count Covid-19 as one of their top three reasons for absence during 2022.

-Even with Covid absences falling, sickness absence will continue to be a factor for employers.
+Sickness absence continues to be a factor for employers.
 With unplanned absences comes the challenge of documenting these and keeping a permanent record, ensuring you can see how many days per month, quarter, and year an employee has taken time off due to illness and the reasons for this.
 Patterns and trends could emerge which will indicate if support is required and if there are persistent and even underlying problems which need to be addressed and discussed with an employee.

 As much as employers have a duty of care towards their employees, accurately recording sickness related absences is key to planning extra cover for absent employees while they are away.